 The Trust has no employees.
-The administration of the Trust is dealt with by the Trustees and supported by the Advisers noted on page 1.
+The administration of the Trust is dealt with by the Trustees and supported by their professional and investment advisers.
 These services are provided free of charge by the Trustees.

 Risk management

 The Trustees have examined the major strategic, business and operational risks which the Trust faces and confirm that systems have been established so that the necessary steps can be taken to lessen these risks.
 These are kept under regular review.